nikcleju/IT_Course/Lectures/01_DiscreteInformationSources.md

 - A coin is a discrete memoryless source (DMS) with two messages:
     $$\snII{S}{heads}{\fIoII}{tails}{\fIoII}$$

-- A dice is a discrete memoryless source (DMS) with six messages:
+- A die is a discrete memoryless source (DMS) with six messages:
     $$\sVI{S}{\fIoVI}{\fIoVI}{\fIoVI}{\fIoVI}{\fIoVI}{\fIoVI}$$

 - Playing the lottery can be modeled as DMS: